wuruoyun/vue-component-lib-starter/README.md

 Individual compopnent may have styles defined in its `.vue` file.
 They will be processed, combined and minified into `dist/style.css`, which is included in the `exports` list in [package.json](package.json).

-If you have library level styles shared by all components in the library, you may add them to `assets/main.scss`.
+If you have library level styles shared by all components in the library, you may add them to [src/assets/main.scss](src/assets/main.scss).
 This file is imported in [index.ts](src/index.ts), therefore the processed styles are also included into `dist/style.css`.
 To avoid conflicting with other global styles, consider pre-fixing the class names or wrapping them into a namespace class.

+If you have your own special set of SVG icons, you may create a font file (`.woff` format) using tools like [Icomoon](https://icomoon.io/) or [Fontello](https://fontello.com/).
+This starter includes an example font file [src/assets/fonts/myfont.woff](src/assets/fonts/myfont.woff) and references it in [src/assets/main.scss](src/assets/main.scss), with utility icon CSS classes.
+An icon from the font file is used in Component A. Vite will include the font file into the build, see [https://vitejs.dev/guide/assets.html](https://vitejs.dev/guide/assets.html).

-The client app shall import `my-lib/style.css`, usually in the entry file:
+The client app shall import `style.css`, usually in the entry file:

 ```js
 import 'my-lib/dist/style.css';